"No, actually," I replied.

 In 2006, when Just Listen was released, I had the opportunity to interview her.

-In March 2008, Sarah will be the featured author at readergirlz, with Just Listen as the book group pick of the month.
+In March 2008, Sarah was the featured author at readergirlz, with Just Listen as the book group pick of the month.
 Learn more.
 Read the March 2008 issue of readergirlz.

 I've also hosted two roundtables dedicated to Sarah's books: the first with the postergirlz talking about Just Listen, and the second with me and Suze chatting about all of Sarah Dessen's novels.